AminaElsheikh/DEFC.Util.RepoGen/README.md

 ```bash
 dotnet tool run DEFC.Util.RepoGen initial -f
 ```
+### 🔧 1.
+Configuration
+ Customize the 'RepoGen.json' file with your specific data and save the changes. [see](#-repogenjson--tool-configuration)
 ### 🗂️ 3.
 Structure Setup
 - Generate the repository pattern folder structure:
 ```bash